checkmarx-ltd/cx-flow/docs/Bug-Trackers-and-Feedback-Channels.md

 gitlab:
    file-path: ./gl-sast-report.json
-   gitlab-dashboard-version="2.0" //We are supporting Gitlab Dashboard schema version 14.1.2 which is default version but if we user want to configure to old schema version we are also suporting 2.0.
+   gitlab-dashboard-version="2.0" //We are supporting Gitlab Dashboard schema version 15.0.4 which is default version but if we user want to configure to old schema version we are also suporting 2.0,14.1.2 .
 ```

+Default Gitlab dashboard schema is 15.0.4.

 [[/Images/bug3.png|Screenshot of GitLab dashboard]]

 ## <a name="github">GitHub Issues</a>